eric-pierce/freshapi/README.md

 3. In Preferences, open the Plugin menu and enable "freshapi"
    <img src="https://github.com/user-attachments/assets/68260e5f-bcb8-4e14-a416-3d31104d9006" width="800" />

-4. When configuring your mobile app, select either "FreshRSS" or "Google Reader API", and use https://example.com/tt-rss/plugins.local/freshapi/api/greader.php as the server name.
+4. When configuring your mobile app, select either "FreshRSS" or "Google Reader API", and if you're using the standard docker installation use ```https://example.com/tt-rss/plugins.local/freshapi/api/greader.php``` as the server name.

+   If you're running the TT-RSS app at the website root (not including /tt-rss/ in the URL) by using the APP_WEB_ROOT and APP_BASE environment variables as described [here](https://tt-rss.org/wiki/InstallationNotes/#how-do-i-make-it-run-without-tt-rss-in-the-url-ie-at-website-root) you'll also need to remove tt-rss from the domain you use with clients: ```https://example.com/plugins.local/freshapi/api/greader.php```

    Use your standard TT-RSS username and password.
 If you've enabled 2 Factor Authentication (2FA) generate and use an App Password.

 ## Compatible Clients